csat1763/SemanticWeb/README.md

-Application for recipe search based on ingredients and healthlabels
+Application for recipe search based on ingredients and healthlabels.

 ## Run
 1. in *\TripleStore\apache-jena-fuseki-3.9.0* either run